paulghaddad/baby_site/src/pages/sensory-activities/index.md

-The playdough got clumpy.
+The play dough got clumpy.
 It got sticky.
 It got a bit messy.
 But it was a blast!
 Hayden loved taking clumps of the mixture into his hands and squeezing it.

 I recommend doing this activity on an old blanket or bed sheet.
 Then, pop it in the washer after the activity.
+Otherwise, it'll probably get play dough all over the floor as you can see in the picture during our first attempt with this activity.